Semester 1 Credit Value: | 10 |

 To encourage self-appraisal and the ability to work effectively with others.

-The placement may be worked partly or wholly online depending on the placement host's preferred arrangements and any potential public health issues eg relating to COVID19.
+The placement may be worked partly or wholly online depending on the placement host's preferred arrangements and practical requirements.

 Students receive briefing sessions and training in appropriate entrepreneurial knowledge and skills and are attached to appropriate placement.
 Guest speakers from the Music and Creative Industries will provide insight and up to date industry knowledge.